jrcooper91/PyTorch_CNN/grism_classifier/README.md

 ## Prediction
-* This neural net is 66% accurate on the test set and is in progress.
+* This neural net is 68% accurate on the test set and is in progress.

 <img src="test1.png" width="370" height="300" /><img src="test2.png" width="370" height="300" />

 <img src="test3.png" width="370" height="300" /><img src="test4.png" width="370" height="300" />

+## To Do:

+- [ ] Train on 3D-HST
+- [ ] Train on H\alpha extractions only
+- [ ] Are G102 and G141 grism data interchangeable ?
+- [ ] Train with Sersic Index